Kakamotobi/Learned/Computer Science/Bit.md

   - Therefore, for example, if you press a character on the keyboard, the system's character encoding maps the character to its specific bytes in computer memory and then reads the bytes back into the character to display it.

 ## Types of Character Encoding Standards
-- ASCII is a 7-bit character set was devised as a standard for the English language.
-  - There came to be various character encoding standards for the various languages in the world as well.
-- To accommodate more characters, ASCII Extended (an 8-bit character set) was introduced.
-- To accommodate other languages that are not latin-based, Unicode was introduced.
+- All characters, strings and code are ultimately binaries.
+- "Code" is just a way to express numbers, which need to be uniform for everyone to be on the same page.
+- ASCII and Unicode are simply standards for stating what binary combination corresponds to what string/character.
+- **ASCII** is the American standard for character encoding, which includes the alphabet and some special characters.
+These encodings are mostly universal.
+  - It initially used 7 bits to represent 128 characters.
+  - It then added 1 more bit (8 bits total) to represent 256 characters.
+- **Unicode** is the international standard that was introduced to accommodate languages and characters of the rest of the world, which has been expanding.
+  - Unicode includes emojis.
+Although, each platform's corresponding UI may differ from that of another.
+  - Most platforms and programming languages support unicode.
-  - Encoding formats of Unicode: UTF-8, UTF-16, UTF-32.
+  - Unicode Encoding Formats: UTF-8, UTF-16, UTF-32.
 - [More on ASCII and Unicode here](https://github.com/Kakamotobi/Learned/blob/main/Computer%20Science/Basics.md#ascii-and-unicode)

 ## Bitwise Operation
 - Bitwise operations refer to working with individual bits.